 Katherine Paur sent me quite a few designs, which she found before I even started this project.
 I've added her patterns to the catalog.
 She labeled each in a different notation (from Conway's The Symmetry of Things).
 She placed a small cube at each center of rotational symmetry, labeling those as either kaleidoscopes (centers of rotation at the intersection of mirrors) or gyrations (not on mirrors.)

 Simon Gregg is finding his own pattern block wallpaper patterns, without looking at this catalog.
-I'll gradually add his discoveries.
-It will be interesting to see if any of them duplicate the designs found by me or Katherine.
+I'll gradually add his discoveries, and any others I come across, starting with a beautiful one by Hana Murray.
+Send me your creations!

 And now, dive into the catalog!